 According to some archaeologists, a small stone temple to Dione added to the site sometime during the 4th century BC.
 By the time Euripides mentioned Dodona, in the fragment of a play, “Melanippe,” and Herodotus wrote about the oracle, there were priestesses at the site.

-The supposed holiness of the oak grove at Dodona was so renowned that they even were mentioned in the “Argonautica,” written by Apollonius of Rhodes, a retelling of the original story of Jason and the Argonauts.
+The supposed holiness of the oak grove at Dodona was so renowned that they were even mentioned in the “Argonautica,” written by Apollonius of Rhodes, a retelling of the original story of Jason and the Argonauts.

 In his version, Jason’s ship, the Argo, had a gift of prophecy since one of its oaken timbers was from a tree from the sacred grove at Dodona.